Euzhan Palcy: Style and themes

 The geographical setting varies from project to project, yet Palcy's focus on Black culture remains constant.
 Her films stress the themes and issues that are continuous across the physical space that separates Martinique from France, from South Africa, from America.

 Themes of colonialism are present in Sugarcane Alley, A Dry White Season, and many of her other works.
-"Euzhan Palcy's two films Rue cases negres / Sugar Cane Alley (1983) and A Dry White Season (1989) share a set of thematic equivalences that represent postcolonial perspectives on Pan-African identities and experiences.
+"Euzhan Palcy's two films Rue cases nègres / Sugar Cane Alley (1983) and A Dry White Season (1989) share a set of thematic equivalences that represent postcolonial perspectives on Pan-African identities and experiences.
 In both instances the films focus is on the experiences of black communities and the atrocities they have suffered at the hands of their enslavers or oppressors."

 Palcy often uses non professional actors in her films, and works with them to ensure a feeling of authenticity is maintained.
 In Sugarcane Alley, many actors were actual workers from the sugarcane plantation, and Palcy had them live on set for two months prior to the shooting date.
 Palcy explains, “We did the shooting in the middle of a sugarcane plantation, we built that set, so I asked the people all around, the sugarcane workers, to bring their pigs, their cattle, to bring everything there, and I asked everyone to live in the house on the plantation.
 So for two months in advance they were there every day.
 They were there having fun barbecuing, playing.”

-In A Dry White Season Palcy wanted to get people from South Africa who were actually living in apartheid to act in these scenes.
-However, in order to get people from South Africa into Zimbabwe, many legal hurdles had to be leapt since South Africans weren’t allowed to cross into their neighboring country with conventional methods.
-Palcy decided to go the extra mile to fly the cast from South Africa to London on an “artist” visa, then from there fly the cast to Zimbabwe.
-Palcy explains the difficulty: “We couldn’t let any journalists get in because of all the South African actors we had, we had to make them go to England, take them from England, bring them back to Zimbabwe, because the Black South Africans didn’t have the right to have a passport, so in order to get a passport you had to be an artist… They said they had a deal to be in a play, so that was how they got their passports.”
+In A Dry White Season, Palcy wanted to get people from South Africa who were actually living in apartheid to act in these scenes.
+However, in order to get people from South Africa into Zimbabwe, many legal hurdles had to be leapt, since South Africans were not allowed to cross into their neighboring country with conventional methods.
+Palcy decided to go the extra mile to fly the cast from South Africa to London on an “artist” visa, then from there fly the cast to Zimbabwe; as she explains: "We couldn't let any journalists get in because of all the South African actors we had, we had to make them go to England, take them from England, bring them back to Zimbabwe, because the Black South Africans didn't have the right to have a passport, so in order to get a passport you had to be an artist… They said they had a deal to be in a play, so that was how they got their passports."